thadseaver/xplus-rename/README.md

 xplus-rename
 ============

-A Javascript file to work in conjunction with the Mastercam addon X+ Setup Sheet.
+A Javascript file to work in conjunction with the Mastercam add-on X+ Setup Sheet.
 This does not work with the Excel setup sheet and tool list.

+## General ##

+[Mastercam](http://www.mastercam.com/en-us/ "Mastercam") is a CAD/CAM package that creates toolpaths to drive your CNC machines.
+[X+](http://gmccs.de/?page=downloads.php&dl_grp=8&pt=X%2B+Tool+Downloads "X+") is a free add-on that creates setup sheets and tool lists from those toolpaths so the machine operator has a road map of how to set the job up, what tools are needed, how the part is being machined, etc.

+The setup sheet and tool list can be output in HTML or Excel format.
+HTML output allows you to use your own Javascript file for further customization.
+My Javascript file allows you to change the column names of your setup sheet and tool list.

+Since X+ is configurable to use as few or as many columns as you'd like in your setup sheets, I have included every column option available in X+ in this script.

 ## About the script ##